kristerkari/jQuery-Geolocator/README.md

 ## Browser support

 The script uses Geolocation API in newer browsers.
-A fallback to IP-based geolocation is used in older browsers.
+A fallback to a IP address based geolocation from Google is used in older browsers.
 It should work in Internet Explorer 7+, Firefox, Safari, Chrome and Opera.
 Even though the browser support is quite good, the performance might not be that good in older desktop and mobile browsers.

 ## Reporting issues and bugs